See Disclaimer regarding information on this site. Some links on this page may take you to organizations outside of the National Institutes of Health.

 Leiomyosarcoma is a type of sarcoma.
 It spreads through the blood stream and can affect the lungs, liver, blood vessels, or any other soft tissue in the body.
+The exact cause of leiomyosarcoma is not known, although genetic and environmental factors appear to be involved.
 It is most often found in the uterus or abdomen.Leiomyosarcoma is a rare cancerous tumor that consists of smooth (involuntary) muscle cells.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Cancer Institute provides the most current information on cancer for patients, health professionals, and the general public.